U.S. Army Command, Intelligence, Signals, Etc:

 This is for the Professor, a Man I looked up to, and a great friend and teacher to me, he never mentioned he had been overseas, nor, did he say anything about the CIA, but he fits the part, wise and interesting, yet a mysterious private person, a great author of many books, the rumors were great though, and many of his students, ex-military, or pubic servants like Policemen, SWAT, Firemen, and Nurses, he did mention he never served with the uniformed forces of the military, and my mind went to work from there.

-CIA-Operative, Vietnam Intelligence Group:
+CIA Operative, Vietnam Intelligence Group:

-Note, The crossed daggers and eye beer-can ID would never be worn but with others of the same outfit, one should think.
+Note, the crossed daggers and eye beer-can ID would never be worn, but with others of the same outfit, one should think.

 Captain, Army, Security Agency:

-This is another uniform I know little about yet, I have to get something in here tough soon.
+This is another uniform I know little about, yet I have to get something in here tough soon.
 I had to try and represent the pocket hangers.

-Note: On this particular uniform (there’s an oddity) the bottom pockets “Flap Closure” are sewn on backward.
+Note: On this particular uniform (there’s an oddity), the bottom pockets “Flap Closure” are sewn on backward.

 Private, Army Base Security Service:

-Sorry, this hasn’t a-story yet either.
+Sorry, this doesn’t have a story yet either.

 Spec-5, Signals, Communications Battalion:

 If your Duty MOS you were assigned was 01B you were designated - Electrical-Electronic Engineering Assistant, and if you went to more specialized radio communication i/e Helicopter-radios, of field radios, long range-side band etc. and aircraft navigation equipment, this sort of thing, maybe spin-off on diesel-electric, and Generators for operating a whole camp or base.
 Some of the helicopters got some serious modifications for radio installments (on permanent duty) with various radio antennas sometimes ties are attached to the skids, or antennae out front of the nose area, or for sideband, I think, cable-like strung along the sides of the tail boom, in a straight line or zig-zag assembly to get the right length, some even were provided sniffers under the nose for singing human urine, pretty sure those were drawn into a trap eventually.
-As all I know of these operations, is word of mouth, and video interviews, some I suppose don't want to say their involvement in secret ops, nor think they are allowed to, some just don't care to, and most is not written down- hidden in secret files till the turn to powder I suppose.
+As all I know of these operations, is word of mouth, and video interviews, some I suppose don't want to say their involvement in secret ops, nor think they are allowed to, some just don't care to, and most is not written down- hidden in secret files till the powder turn I suppose.

-Ryan here has a slightly modified fatigue uniform blouse, of the hot weather type, with a modification to the sleeve for pencils, pens, codebooks, and whatnot. he has the standard name tapes, and metal Specialist insignia for his pay grade.
+Ryan here has a slightly modified fatigue uniform blouse, of the hot weather type, with a modification to the sleeve for pencils, pens, codebooks, and whatnot.
+He has the standard name tapes and metal Specialist insignia for his pay grade.
 If this was your field, and going to Vietnam, in the Summer- you may have been issued something like this, I would think much of this kind of work was done on base, in the Como-Bunkers, or Hangars and the like, and in that kind of heat the short sleeve fatigue would be appreciated.
-01B ELECTRICAL ELECTRONIC ENGINEERING ASSISTANT of (Engineer Assistant), 05G, COMMUNICATIONS SECURITY ANALYST, or MONITOR SPECIALIST, or SUPERVISOR, a 05H, MORSE INTERCEPTOR, 05K, TELETYPE INTERCEPTOR, 11B RADIO TELEPHONE OPERATOR, 93F RADIO DIRECTION FINDER OPER or as a RADIOSONDE OPERATOR.
-These guys were much in demand to keep the system up and running, and in communication to all the elements in use.
-All this equipment had to be repaired, maintained, charged up, and not everyone can do that.
+01B ELECTRICAL ELECTRONIC ENGINEERING ASSISTANT of (Engineer Assistant), 05G, COMMUNICATIONS SECURITY ANALYST, or MONITOR SPECIALIST, or SUPERVISOR, 05H, MORSE INTERCEPTOR, 05K, TELETYPE INTERCEPTOR, 11B RADIO TELEPHONE OPERATOR, 93F RADIO DIRECTION FINDER OPER, or as a RADIOSONDE OPERATOR.
+These guys were much in demand to keep the system up and running, and in communication with all the elements in use.
+All this equipment had to be repaired, maintained, and charged up, and not everyone can do that.

-Just saying there were a lot of people qualified to work with various electronic components from light switches and the generators that made the power to the radio equipment used by ground, vehicles, and air units of the Army, so general phone and international calls, and secret sensors, etc.
+Just saying there were a lot of people qualified to work with various electronic components, from light switches and the generators that made the power to the radio equipment used by ground, vehicles, and air units of the Army, so general phone and international calls, and secret sensors, etc.

 Radio Specialists: The Radio Specialist of the Army, has an important role, while these fellows were behind the lines, they made sure all the needed radios were up and running correctly, batteries charged, and he worked with the infantry platoons-doing their check-ins, and position updates, etc. kept track of anything reported over the airwaves.